k2view-academy/K2View-Academy/articles/TDM/tdm_gui/16_extract_task.md

 #### Default Retention Period

-- Data versioning is cleared - do not Delete.
+- Data versioning checkbox is clear - do not Delete.
-- Data versioning is checked - 5 days.
-A retention period must be set on a Data Versioning Extract task, i.e., the retention period must be set to a value greater than zero when the Data Versioning is checked.
+- Data versioning checkbox is checked - 5 days.
+A retention period must be set on a Data Versioning Extract task, i.e., the retention period must be set to a value greater than zero when the Data Versioning checkbox is checked.